 9. Are you seeing a trend in your study?
 Do you identify most with the protagonist or antagonist on the average?
 Are you the good guy or the bad guy?
 The problem or the solution?
 The voice of reason or the devil’s advocate?

 10. Apply this brief list to the shows, games and content you already watch most.
 These are projects you find most entertaining as it is.
 See if this brief review offers a bit more insight into how you’re perceived and what we sort of work you might do best.

 Dedicate at least five hours a week to this form of study for a solid month.
-You’ll become familiar with what’s current, and get a better idea of what’s needed of you on auditions.
+You’ll become familiar with what’s current and get a better idea what’s needed of you on auditions.